ashutosh1919/context-cluster-pytorch/README.md

 # Context-Cluster

 Context-Cluster is entirely new paradigm that considers image as Set of Points and generates representations.
 This repository contains ready-to train models & visualize clusters over images.
 This repository utilizes original [Context-Cluster](https://github.com/ma-xu/Context-Cluster) ([arxiv](https://arxiv.org/abs/2303.01494)) implementation.
 Moreover, we have created helper scripts to train the models and Gradio app to generate cluster visualization for any image.

+If you want to understand Context-Cluster in detail, check out [this blog on Paperspace](https://blog.paperspace.com/context-cluster/).

 ## Run in a Free GPU powered Gradient Notebook